dark-Echo0/Pizza-Sale-s-Report/README.md

 **4. Percentage of Sales by Pizza Size:** Generate a pie chart that represent the percentage of sales attributed to different pizzas sizes.
 This chart will help to to understand customer preferences for pizza sizes and their impact on sales. <br>
 **5. Total Pizzas Sold by Category:** Create a funnel chart that presents the total number of pizzas sold for each pizza category.
 This chart will allow to compare the sales performance of different pizza categories. <br>
 **6. Top 5 best Sellers by Revenue, Total Quantity, and Total Orders:** Create a bar chart highlighting the top 5 best-selling pizzas based on the revenue, total quantity, total orders.
 This chart will help to identify the most popular pizza options. <br>
-**7. Bottom 5 Best Sellers by Revenue, Total Quantity and Total Orders:** Create a bar chart showcasing the bottom 5 worst-selling pizzas based on the revenue, total quantity, total orders.
+**7. Bottom 5 Worst Sellers by Revenue, Total Quantity and Total Orders:** Create a bar chart showcasing the bottom 5 worst-selling pizzas based on the revenue, total quantity, total orders.
 This chart will identify underperforming or less popular pizza options. <br>

 ## Documentation of Workflow
 1. Using SQL Server, I created database called **Pizza_Sales_DB**. <br>
 ![Create_DB](results/create_DB.png) <br>
 2. Next, I imported the .csv file of pizza_sales to the database. <br>
 ![import_files](results/import_csv_files.png) <br>
-3. I create a Query as I followed from KPI's Requirement. <br>
+3. I create a Query for KPI's Requirement. <br>
 a. **Total Revenue** <br>
 ```sql
 SELECT CAST(SUM(total_price) AS DECIMAL(15,2)) AS Total_Revenue